cloudfoundry/docs-bosh/content/aws-iam-instance-profiles.md

 title: Using IAM Instance Profiles
 ---

+!!! note
-<p class="note">Note: This feature is available with bosh-release v208+ (1.3087.0) colocated with bosh-aws-cpi v31+.</p>
+    This feature is available with bosh-release v208+ (1.3087.0) colocated with bosh-aws-cpi v31+.

 This topic describes how to configure BOSH to use [AWS IAM instance profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) to avoid hard coding specific AWS credentials.

 You may have to create one or more IAM instance profiles to limit access to AWS resources depending on how BOSH is configured and what software you are planning to deploy.
 Below are a few example configurations.

+!!! note
-<p class="note">Note: Each IAM role when created has an associated IAM instance profile with the same name.
-There is no need to create instance profiles explicitly.</p>
+    Each IAM role when created has an associated IAM instance profile with the same name.
+There is no need to create instance profiles explicitly.

 ## Example A: AWS CPI and Director configured with default blobstore {: #only-director }